Nillumbik Youth Hub

 Find out more

-Nillumbik Shire Council has received $300,000 under the Victorian Government’s Youth Hubs grant program 2022-23, which will be matched dollar for dollar by Council to support the establishment of the first youth hub for the Shire by mid-2024.
+Nillumbik Shire Council has received $300,000 under the Victorian Government’s Youth Hubs grant program 2022-23, which will be matched by Council, to support the establishment of the first youth hub for the Shire by mid-2024.

 As part of this project, Nillumbik will be redeveloping its community facility located at 32-34 Elizabeth St, Diamond Creek, into a dedicated, stand-alone youth hub to provide centralised support for young people 12-25 years old.
 The final plans include: